 Given that we now waste away more than 30% of the food we produce, the aid and assistance we give to our less fortunate brothers and sisters is insufficient, and we are financially able to do much more.

-Even though addressing food insecurity is extremely difficult, it is possible.
-Systemic and community change are possible; they are frequently the same.
+Although addressing food insecurity is extremely difficult, it is possible.
+Systemic and community change are also possible; they are frequently the same.